tehret/blind-denoising/README.md

 , T. Ehret, A. Davy, J.M.
 Morel, G. Facciolo, P. Arias, CVPR 2019".
 Please cite it if you use this code as part of your research.

+The sequences used for the article can be found in https://github.com/cmla/derf-hd-dataset.

 USAGE
 -----